Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

 \subsubsection{Half-light radius}

-In addition to MZR, both observations and simulations of UFDs have shown discrepancies in the size-luminosity relation, with cosmological simulations struggling to reproduce the observed compactness ($r_{h}\lesssim 50 \rm \ pc$).
+In addition to MZR, both observations and simulations of UFDs have shown discrepancies in the size-luminosity relation, with cosmological simulations struggling to reproduce the observed compactness ($r_{\rm h}\lesssim 50 \rm \ pc$).
 Simulated UFDs typically exhibit larger sizes, spanning several hundred parsecs (e.g., \citealp{Jeon2017, Prgomet2022, Sanati2023}), and in some cases, sizes approach nearly 1 kpc (e.g., \citealp{Wheeler2019, Jeon2021a}).
 A possible cause for this size discrepancy may be differences in the methods used to derive the half-light radius.
-For simulated UFDs, the half-light radius is typically measured by finding the radius where the stellar mass within the virial radius is halved while applying a constant mass-to-light ratio to the stellar particles.
+For simulated UFDs, the half-light radius is directly measured by finding the radius where the stellar mass within the virial radius is halved while applying a constant mass-to-light ratio to the stellar particles.
 On the other hand, observed UFDs are modeled using specific functional forms, such as an exponential profile, and maximum likelihood fits are performed on the probability density functions with free parameters to describe their spatial structures.
+For convenience, we refer to the former as the direct method and the latter as the fitting method.
 To address this methodological difference between simulation and observation, we apply the same method commonly used in observations to derive the structural parameters of stellar distributions, utilizing maximum likelihood estimation techniques.
 For a detailed mathematical explanation, we refer readers to \citet{Martin2008}.

 In this method, stars are assumed to follow an elliptical exponential density profile, defined as,